 Rabbit and the Motorbike by Kate Hoefler, illustrated by Sarah Jacoby

 Rabbit never left his quiet wheat field, but his good friend Dog traveled the country on his motorbike.
-Dog’s daily stories gave Rabbit a vicarious thrill of traveling alongside Dog.
+Dog’s daily stories gave Rabbit the vicarious thrill of traveling alongside Dog.
 When Dog passed away, he left Rabbit the motorbike.
 One day, Rabbit got over his fear and finally took the motorbike out for a spin.
 It was a glorious day of adventure that made Rabbit feel like Dog was right there with him again.
 In this book, fear is a habit that stops Rabbit from adventures.
 It takes a tragedy to break this habit, but this book can be used for grief and anxiety to show that there’s always a rainbow with a dark cloud. [picture book, ages 4 and up]

 Mama Don’t Go by Rosemary Wells